TX-2/TX-2-simulator/docs/OVERVIEW.md

 ### assembler

-This is a command-line assembler which will eventually read Unicode input files and generate data files suitable to be loaded as simulated paper tapes.
+This is a command-line assembler which reads Unicode input files and generates data files suitable to be loaded as simulated paper tapes.

 The syntax of the assembler input is intended to follow that of the standard TX-2 assembler which was called M4.

-Right now we support a quite limited subset (no support for symbols, for example).
-This is enough to generate some test programs.

-The reason for using Unicode as input is so that the input file can, as far as possible, look like the normal representation of M4 source code.
-At some point we may also define a pure-ASCII equivalent so that something like `\\doublehand` would be understood to be a synonym for `☛☛`.
-But nothing like this is implemented right now.
+We support Unicode as input is so that the input file can, as far as possible, look like the normal representation of M4 source code.

 ### Browser-based User Interface